jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-10/part-1b.md

 In small towns, the wages of journeymen tailors are rarely equal those of common labour.
 But in London, they are often unemployed for many weeks, particularly during summer.

-18 When the inconstancy of employment is combined with the hardship, disagreeableness, and dirtiness of the work, it sometimes raises the wages of  common labour above the wages of the most skilful artificers.
+{{< s v="18" >}} When the inconstancy of employment is combined with the hardship, disagreeableness, and dirtiness of the work, it sometimes raises the wages of  common labour above the wages of the most skilful artificers.

 A coal miner working by the piece at Newcastle earns double the wages of common labour.

 In Scotland, he earns three times.

 His high wages arise from the hardship, disagreeableness, and dirtiness of his work.
 His employment is constant.

 The coal-heavers in London experience hardship, dirtiness, and disagreeableness, almost equal that of coal miners.
 The employment of coal-heavers is inconstant because of the irregularity in the arrivals of coal-ships.
 If coal miners earn double and triple the wages of common labour, it is reasonable that coal-heavers should earn four and five times those wages.